Definition of professionalism sets high goals for the Chiropractic profession.

-Adherence to a DEFINITION OF PROFESSIONALISM, at the end of the day, is what separates the professional from the second hand car salesman.
-Sell at any price.
+Adherence to a code of ethics, at the end of the day, is what separates the professional from the second hand car salesman.
+Sell at any price?

-Not only does Pfizer have to find $2.3 BILLION but the realisation that they have brought the whole MEDICAL PROFESSION severely into discredit, must be causing pain that not even Bextra can alleviate.
-"Your sins will surely find you out" is how it is put in religious terms.
+Not only does Pfizer have to find $2.3 BILLION in fines but the realisation that they have brought the whole MEDICAL PROFESSION severely into discredit, must be causing pain that not even the best anti inflammatory drugs can alleviate.
+"Your sins will surely find you out" is how it's put in religious terms.
 And they surely do.

 "I have lived a great deal among grown-ups.
 I have seen them intimately, close at hand.
 And that hasn't much improved my opinion of them."